avalanche-foundation/ACPs/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md

 $$K_{n+1} = K_{n} \cdot \frac{T_{n+1}}{T_{n}}$$

-In order to have the gas price not be directly impacted by the change in $K$, we also update $x$ proportionatly.
+In order to have the gas price not be directly impacted by the change in $K$, we also update $x$ (excess gas consumption) proportionally.
 When updating $x$ after executing a block, instead of setting $x = x + G$ as specified in ACP-103, we set:

 $$x_{n+1} = (x + G) \cdot \frac{K_{n+1}}{K_{n}}$$